 H.B.
 No. 3846 amends various sections of the Local Government Code and the Occupations Code to clarify the roles and responsibilities of reserve peace officers and reserve deputy constables.
 The bill allows these officers to carry weapons and act as peace officers at all times or limits their authority to specific duties, depending on the discretion of the sheriff or constable.
 It also specifies that reserve officers, regardless of their status as peace officers, are not eligible for benefits typically associated with full-time employment, such as pension funds, and are not exempt from certain occupational regulations.

-Additionally, the bill introduces new reporting requirements for non-full-time officers, mandating that law enforcement agencies submit reports on the employment activities of these officers, including hours worked and services provided to entities outside the agency.
-This section aims to enhance oversight and accountability regarding the employment of non-full-time officers.
-The bill also repeals a section of the Local Government Code that previously governed the appointment of reserve officers, streamlining the legal framework surrounding their employment.
+Additionally, the bill introduces new reporting requirements for law enforcement agencies that appoint non-full-time officers, mandating them to report on the employment activities of these officers, including hours worked and services provided.
+This section aims to enhance oversight and accountability in the employment of non-full-time officers.
+The bill also repeals a previous section of the Local Government Code that may have conflicted with these new provisions.
 The act is set to take effect immediately upon receiving a two-thirds vote or on September 1, 2025, if that threshold is not met.

 Statutes affected: